1777 Sentry Parkway West

 Blue Bell, PA 19422

-Supriya Panwar has more than five years’ experience as a Civil Project Engineer in the oil and gas industry.
-She has experience as a Project Controls Engineer on transportation projects and experience in construction and manufacturing scheduling, delay & disruption claims analysis.
-She provides CPM scheduling of construction projects, along with analysis and preparation of delay and disruption disputes.
+Supriya Panwar has nine years of experience in the construction industry, including five as a Civil Project Engineer, and four as a Project Controls Engineer focused on active project scheduling as well as delay & disruption claims preparation and analysis.
+She specializes in CPM scheduling of construction projects and analysis and preparation of delay and lost labor productivity disputes.
 Supriya has performed bridge widening related research studies under Bridge Resource Program (BRP) at CAIT, Rutgers University.
 At a prior firm, she performed design calculations for storm water management and sewer system projects.
 Her project experience includes accelerated bridge construction, structural rehabilitation, highway improvement & resurfacing, storm water management and sewer systems, and maintenance repair contracts.
-Supriya Panwar is skilled in Project Management, Project Controls, CPM Scheduling, Schedule Delay Analysis, Inefficiency and Lost Productivity Analysis, and Construction Claims Analysis with interest in recent advancement in the industry.
+Supriya Panwar is skilled in Project Management, Project Controls, CPM Scheduling, Schedule Delay Analysis, Inefficiency and Lost Productivity Analysis, and Construction Claims Analysis with an interest in recent advancements in the industry.

 - B.I.E.T, Jhansi, India, BS Civil Engineering